Skip to main content

 The Malthusian growth model is the granddaddy of all population models, and we begin this chapter with a simple derivation of the famous exponential growth law.
 Unchecked exponential growth obviously does not occur in nature, and population growth rates may be regulated by limited food or other environmental resources, and by competition among individuals within a species or across species.
 We will develop models for three types of regulation.
 The first model is the wellknown logistic equation, a model that will also make an appearance in subsequent chapters.
 The second model is an extension of the logistic model to species competition.
 And the third model is the famous Lotka-Volterra predator-prey equations.
 Because all these mathematical models are nonlinear differential equations, mathematical methods to analyze such equations will be developed.

-This page titled 1: Population Dynamics is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Jeffrey R. Chasnov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1: Population Dynamics is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Jeffrey R. Chasnov via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?